osr4rightstools/osr4rights-tools/README.md

 The website runs [Background Services](https://www.pluralsight.com/courses/building-aspnet-core-hosted-services-net-core-worker-services) which monitor internal queues (Channels) which in turn spin up other VM's in Azure when needed.

-The queues allow the website to remain responsive all the time (and to allow).
-The queues are not resilient to a restart.
+The queues allow the website to remain responsive all the time, as work is 'queued'.
+The queues are not resilient to a server and process restart.
 They are in memory only.

 ### Data Security and Flow

-User uploads a file via tus.
+User uploads a file using the tus.io protocol (see below).
 The webserver listens on the route `/files`

-/tusFileStore (or c:\tusFileStore on dev - set in AppConfiguration.cs)
+`/tusFileStore` (or `c:\tusFileStore` on dev) - set in AppConfiguration.cs

 ```bash
 -rw-r--r--  1 www-data www-data         1 Sep 20 09:48 1a89dc2e28ac46d7bcc9b0906405d269.chunkcomplete